ibm-cloud-docs/account/service_credentials.md

 Credentials that can only be viewed once must be saved securely if you need to retrieve them later.
 Existing credentials are not affected by this property.
 For more information, see [One-time credentials](/docs/account?topic=account-service_credentials&interface=ui#onetime-credentials).
 {: important}

-Services that are managed by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) can generate a resource key, also known as a credential.
+Services that are managed by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) can generate a resource key, also known as a credential.
 Credentials are service-specific and vary based on how each service defines the credentials they need to generate.
 A credential might contain a username, password, hostname, port, and a URL, however the contents of each credential is unique to the service that generates it.

 Some services might generate more data that requires parameters to be passed in.
 For example, a service might require you to input a language parameter to set the default language that is returned in the resource key that is generated.